-- the employee-employer relationship has been terminated for 12 or more consecutive months; or - the employee terminates and receives a benefit under Wis.
-Stat. §§40.23 [retirement annuity], 40.25 (1), (2) [separation benefit or lump sum payment] or 40.63 [disability annuity].
+- the employee-employer relationship has been terminated for 12 or more consecutive months; or - the employee terminates and receives one of the following: - o retirement annuity benefit [Wis.
+Stat. §40.23]; - o separation or Lump-Sum retirement benefit [Wis.
+Stat. §40.25 (1), (2)]; or - o disability annuity benefit [Wis.
+Stat. §40.63].

-An employee covered under WRS who terminates, does not apply for a WRS benefit and subsequently returns to work for the same employer within 12 consecutive months must be reenrolled in WRS without consideration as to the expectation of the number of hours or duration in the new period of employment [Wis.
+An employee covered under WRS who terminates, does not apply for a WRS benefit and subsequently returns to work for the same employer within 12 consecutive months must be reenrolled in WRS even if the new period of employment is not expected to meet the number of hours or duration usually required for participation [Wis.
 Stat. §40.22 (3m) and (6)].
+Refer to subchapter 313 for more information.

-312 Employees Returning to Work at the Same Employer
+313 Employees Returning to Work at the Same Employer